This approach to parenting is not impossible (and here's how you can do it)

 If you think about your goals as a parent and the kind of parent you want to be, then you’ve got to act in way that serves to meet those goals, right?

 So, if you want your parenting to be characterised by warmth, love and positive connections then it simply doesn’t make sense to use threats and time-outs as a way of getting your child to behave.

-And if you want your child to grow up to be kind and compassionate then it simply doesn’t make sense to treat them in a way that is often fuelled by aggression.
+And if you want your child to grow up to be kind and compassionate then it simply doesn’t make sense to treat them in a way that is, in reality, often fuelled by aggression.